 - Your super does not automatically fall under your estate or will.

 - There are restrictions on whom you can name as a beneficiary for your superannuation account.

 - The way your super benefit is taxed upon death depends on a few factors including whether the payment is made to a tax dependent.

 A conversation about what happens to your super after you pass on is not something that is easy to have.
 Nonetheless, it is an important one to discuss so you can have peace of mind that those who matter to you are taken care of financially when you are no longer around.

 Given that super does not automatically form part of your estate, the monies (also referred to as a death benefit) are not distributed via your will, unless you have arranged to leave it to your legal personal representative, the executor of your estate to manage.
 Therefore, nominating at least one beneficiary can ensure that your hard-earned money will be distributed according to your wishes when you pass away.

 There are two options for nominating the distribution of your superannuation benefits upon your death:

-- A non-binding death benefit nomination.
+1. A binding death benefit nomination.

-- A binding death benefit nomination.
+2. A non-binding death benefit nomination.

-With a non-binding nomination, the trustee has full discretion to distribute the funds but will generally pay your death benefits as you have nominated.
+With a non-binding nomination, Australian Catholic Superannuation & Retirement Fund has full discretion to distribute the funds but will generally take your nominated beneficiary into account.